jcoin-maarc/jdc-docs-public/docs/platform/homepage.md

 ## Submit Data

 This step in submission process is currently done by MAARC.
-For the hub submission process, see here.

-Submit data into the relational database.
-For more information about submission and the current workflow, [click here](submission.md).
+For the hub submission process, for more information about submission and the current workflow, [click here](submission.md).